videosdk-live/agents-quickstart/Google Gemini (LiveAPI)/README.md

 - **Function Calling**: Retrieve weather data and other information
 - **Custom Agent Behaviors**: Define agent personality and interaction style
 - **Call Control**: Agents can manage call flow and termination
+- **Vision Support**: Direct video input from VideoSDK rooms to Gemini Live by setting `vision=True` in the session context.
 - **🔗 MCP Integration**: Connect to multiple Model Context Protocol servers for extended functionality
   - **MCPServerStdio**: Local process communication for development and testing
   - **MCPServerHTTP**: Remote service integration for production environments